contributte/di/.docs/README.md

 ## NewExtensionsExtension

-From time to time you get into the point when you have a lot of extensions.
-Some depends on others and reverse.
+From time to time you get to the point when you have a lot of extensions.
+Some depend on other and vice-versa.
-Therefore comes the need of `NewExtensionsExtension`.
+Therefore the need for `NewExtensionsExtension` arises.

-In classic Nette application you will see something like that:
+In a classic Nette application you will see something like this:

 ```yaml
 extensions: